fmrchallenge/fmrbenchmark/README.md

 is not appropriate or not easily possible, other media are welcome, e.g., sending patches via email.

-All contributions must be under the standard "BSD 3-clause license" or a comparable open-source license.
+All contributions must be under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).